YagoCrispim/yagocrispim/README.md

 - 🌱 I’m currently learning and improving: Rust.
 - 👯 I’m looking to collaborate with tech community.
 - 🤔 I’m looking for help with English
-- ⚡ Fun fact: I love to play guitar and study about game development.

 LinkedIn : https://www.linkedin.com/in/yago-crispim-66b01619b/